Four PostDoc Positions on AI4EO for Social Good

 PhD and PostDoc Positions in AI4EO

-Zhu lab is a joint venue of the Professorship for Data Science in Earth Observation at the Technical University of Munich and the Department EO Data Science of the Remote Sensing Technology Institute of the German Aerospace Center (DLR).
-We develop innovative signal processing and machine learning algorithms to extract geo-information from big geospatial data, ranging from remote sensing satellite data and even social media data.
+Zhu lab develops innovative signal processing and machine learning algorithms to extract geo-information from big geospatial data, ranging from remote sensing satellite data and even social media data.
 As downstream applications, we provide large scale and highly accurate geo-information to address societal grand challenges, such as monitoring the global urbanization, climate research and supporting the sustainable development goals of the United Nations.
-Our lab offers currently several open positions for outstanding PhD Candidates, postdocs, and senior scientists at either the Technical University Munich (TUM) or the German Aerospace Center (DLR).
+Our lab offers currently several open positions for outstanding PhD Candidates, postdocs, and senior scientists.
 We also have open positions for outstanding research engineers.